mit-ll/TORTIS/CONTRIBUTING.md

-# Contributing to Rust
+# Contributing to TORTIS
-[contributing-to-rust]: #contributing-to-rust
+[contributing-to-tortis]: #contributing-to-tortis

-Thank you for your interest in contributing to Rust!
-There are many ways to contribute, and we appreciate all of them.
+Thank you for your interest in contributing to TORTIS!
+We note that TORTIS is an extension of Rust, so the means of contributing to TORTIS are quite similar.
+We've included documentation on contributing to Rust below, and recommend that similar methodologies be applied to contributing to TORTIS.
+Thanks for your contributions!

 This document is a bit long, so here's links to the major sections:

 * [Feature Requests](#feature-requests)